-The objective of the Forest Health Program is to protect and manage B.C.'s forest resources from the impacts of a wide range of forest health factors which include bark beetles, defoliators, pathogens, animal damage, and abiotic factors such as wildfire damage and drought.
+The objective of the Forest Health Program is to protect and manage B.C.'s forest resources from the impacts of a wide range of forest health factors which include bark beetles, defoliators, pathogens and abiotic damage as well as to integrate the effects of invasive species and climate change.

 View the results of forest health damage monitoring through B.C.’s annual aerial sketch mapping program: